olivierfriard/some_info/Rename AudioMoth files.md

 **Examples of use on OCCAM**

+This command will rename the audiomoth files adding 3 hours to the codified date/time:

 ```
 occam-run -nnode10 ofriard/acoustic rename_audiomoth_files -d sounds_archive -t 3
 ```

-This example will rename the audiomoth files adding 3 hours to the codified date/time
+This command will rename the audiomoth files and add 'maromiza_' as a prefix for each file name:

 ```
 occam-run -nnode10 ofriard/acoustic rename_audiomoth_files -d sounds_archive -p maromiza_
 ```
-This example will rename the audiomoth files and add 'maromiza_' as a prefix for each file name